rubyworks/dotruby/README.md

 Moreover, these configurations can potentially share settings as demonstrated here via the `title` local variable.

-Of course, if we want configurations stored in multiple files, that can be done too.
-Simple use the `import` method to load them, e.g.

-    import 'rc/*.rb'

-DotRuby also supports profiles, either via a `profile` block:
+### Tagging

+Some commands don't correspond to their API namespaces.
+For example, in the above example we configured QED's title option.
+But that is actually of use when running the `qedoc` command, which belongs to the same library.
+We can easily tell DotRuby to expect this by adding a `tag`.

+    tag :QED, :command=>'qedoc'

+DotRuby's configurations are triggered by three criteria: a constant, a command and a feature.
+In the above tag example, the constant is `QED`, the command is `qedoc` and the feature is not given so it defaults to the constant name downcased, i.e. `qed`.
+If need be we can sepcify a different feature via the `:feature` option.

+### Profiles

+Sometimes you need to configure a tool with different settings for different circumstances.
+If the tool doesn't have built in support for this, DotRuby provides some convenience methods for handling this via environment variables.

+A `profile` block can be used to only run if `ENV['profile']', or as a nice shortcut `ENV['p']` is set to the given name.

-    profile :cov do
+    profile :doc do
-      config :qed do
+      RSpec.configure do |config|
-        require 'simplecov'
-        ...
+        config.color_enabled = true
+        config.tty = true
+        config.formatter = :documentation
       end
     end

-Or via a keyword parameter:

-    config 'qed', profile: 'cov' do
-      require 'simplecov'
+To be clear why this is just a convenience method, it is essentially the same as doing:

+    if 'doc' === (ENV['profile'] || ENV['p'])
       ...
     end

-When utilizing the tool, set the profile via an environment variable.
+When utilizing the tool, set the `profile` via an environment variable.

     $ profile=cov qed

-DotRuby also support just `p` as a convenient shortcut.
+Or for additional convenience just `p`:

     $ p=cov qed

-Some tools that support DotRuby out-of-the-box, may support a profile command line option for specifying the profile.

-    $ qed -p cov

-Beyond mere namespacing, some tools might utilize profiles for a more specific purpose fitting the tool.
-Consult the tool's documentation for details.

-Configurations can also be pulled in from other gems using the `from` option.

-    config :qed, :profile=>'simplecov', :from=>'qed'

-As long as a project includes its `.rubyrc` file (and any imported files) in it's gem package, it's possible to share configurations in this manner.

-## Customization

-A tool can provide dedicated support for DotRuby by loading `rc/api` and using the `configure` method to define a configuration procedure.
-For example, the `detroit` project defines:

-    require 'rc/api'

-    DotRuby.configure 'detroit' do |config|
-      if config.command?
-        Detroit.rc_config << config
+### Environments

+DotRuby also provided the `environment` convenience method, which is along the same line but allows any environment variable to be used.

+    environment :testing => 'yes' do
+      ...
     end

+Again, this is just a shortcut for:

+    if 'yes' === ENV['testing']
+       ...
     end

-In our example, when `detroit` is required this configuration will be processed.
-The `if config.command?` condition ensures that it only happens if the config's `command` property matches the current command, i.e. `$0 == 'detroit'`.
-We see here that Detroit stores the configuration for later use.
-When Detroit gets around to doing it's thing, it checks this `rc_config` setting and evaluates the configurations found there.

-It is important that DotRuby be required first, ideally before anything else.
-This ensures it will pick up all configured features.
+It is recommended that you use the `profile` instead of `environment` unless their is specific reason not to do so.
+This makes it easier for other to utilize, instead of having to recollect which environment variables where used for what configurations.

+### Tweaks

+In the Rake example, you might notice that `Rake.file` isn't an official method of the Rake API.
+This is called a *tweak* and is built-in with DotRuby.
+Some tools that we might wish to use with DotRuby don't have an interface that suffices, in these cases a tweak can be used to give it one.

+If there is a tool you would like to configure with DotRuby, but it doesn't provided a means for it, and a reasonably simple tweak can make it viable, please submit a patch and it will be added to DotRuby.
+And let the tool creator knwo about it!
+Hopefully, in time tool developers will make the tweak unneccesary.

+### Importing

+**(Comming soon)**

+Configurations can also be pulled in from other gems using the `import` command.
+For instance, if we wanted to reuse the Rake configurations as defined in the `QED` gem:

+    import :Rake, :from=>'qed'

+If a particule profile or environment is needed, these can specified as options.

+    import :RSpec, :from=>'rspec', :profile=>'simplecov'

+As long as a project includes its `.ruby` file (and any local imported files) in it's gem package, it's possible to share configurations in this manner.

+Generally we want all our configurations stored in a single file, but if need be the `import` method can be used to place configuration in multiple files.
+Simple use a local path `import` method to load them, e.g.

+    import './config/*.dotrb'

+DotRuby translates the initial dot into a path relative to the file itself, i.e. `__dir__`.
+Why can't we leave off the initial dot?
+If we did import would work like require and try to load the file from a gem --however, there is an issue with implementing this that needs to be resolved with Ruby itself (autoload), so this feature is on hold for the time being.

+### Developers

+TO support dotruby, all Developers need to do is make sure their programs have a way of being configured via a toplevel constant.

 Some tools will want to support a command line option for selecting a configuration profile.
 DotRuby has a convenience method to make this very